 In addition, the North Hollywood neighborhood stands out within California for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 6.9% of college-friendly places to live in CA.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the North Hollywood neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the North Hollywood neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 45.5% of the households here have four, five, or more cars.
 That is more cars per household than in 99.2% of the neighborhoods in the nation.

 Did you know that the North Hollywood neighborhood has more Armenian and Lebanese ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 15.8% of this neighborhood's residents have Armenian ancestry and 6.0% have Lebanese ancestry.